guaxinim9/quartz/content/Education of the Future.md

 I tend to take an evolutionary view of the allocation of talent.
 Supposing humans evolved to live in tribes of 100 people or so, the essential archetypes like that of the teacher would be common enough for every tribe to get at least a few in each generation.
 Plus, almost everyone is at least a competent teacher when it comes to stuff they’re an expert on.
 Even the most autistic physicist can still teach physics.
 Even the most taciturn blacksmith can nurture an apprentice to mastery.
 After all, they became, once, too.

-It makes evolutionary sense that most people should be good teachers, because a tribe that cannot pass on knowledge and skills to the next generation will die out in a hurry.
+It makes evolutionary sense that most people should be decent teachers, because a tribe that cannot pass on knowledge and skills to the next generation will die out in a hurry.

 If we are currently achieving a minute fraction of our potential learning outcomes, then we are that tribe.